PolyhedraZK/nbnet/src/dev/README.md

 }
 ```

-As you see in the outputs of `nb dev show`, the nodes in the `fuhrer_nodes` list are some special instances created along with the ENV's birth, and can not be removed, the only way to destroy them is distroy the entire ENV.
+As you see in the outputs of `exp dev show`, the nodes in the `fuhrer_nodes` list are some special instances created along with the ENV's birth, and can not be removed, the only way to destroy them is distroy the entire ENV.
 In contrast, the nodes in the `nodes` list are so-called 'Ordinary Node', they can be removd as your will.

 The `premined_accounts` fild hold all test tokens for you.

-You can use `nb dev list-rpcs -w` to get all Web3 endpoints.
+You can use `exp dev list-rpcs -w` to get all Web3 endpoints.

 The initial validators are managed by the first fuhrer node, so all the keys are stored in its home directory.
-In the above example, it is `/tmp/__CHAIN_DEV__/beacon_based/NBNET/${HOST}+${USER}/__DEV__/envs/DEFAULT/0/cl/vc/`.
+In the above example, it is `/tmp/__CHAIN_DEV__/beacon_based/EXPCHAIN/${HOST}+${USER}/__DEV__/envs/DEFAULT/0/cl/vc/`.

-You can pause the ENV by `nb dev stop`, and resume it by `nb dev start` at any time; you can also scale up the ENV by `nb dev push-node`, and scale it down by `nb dev kick-node`.
+You can pause the ENV by `exp dev stop`, and resume it by `exp dev start` at any time; you can also scale up the ENV by `exp dev push-node`, and scale it down by `exp dev kick-node`.

-At last, if you don't need this ENV anymore, you can permanently destroy it with the `nb dev destroy` subcommand.
+At last, if you don't need this ENV anymore, you can permanently destroy it with the `exp dev destroy` subcommand.

 The above is the simplest management process of a local development environment, which is enough for developers to self-debug on their localhosts.

 But obviously, for example, for the scenario of front-end and back-end joint debugging, the simplest ENV configuration above is not enough, so we need some additional configuration options to meet these requirements.
-Most of these additional configurations need to be specified during the ENV creation process, that is, specified in the scope of the `nb dev create` subcommand.
+Most of these additional configurations need to be specified during the ENV creation process, that is, specified in the scope of the `exp dev create` subcommand.

-Let's check the help information of `nb dev create`:
+Let's check the help information of `exp dev create`:
 ```
 Create a new ENV

-Usage: nb dev create [OPTIONS]
+Usage: exp dev create [OPTIONS]

 Options:
   -e, --env-name <ENV_NAME>